 Everyone is doing their holiday shopping.
 Everyone is looking for that perfect gift.
 Everyone is waiting for good deals.
-By scaling up your ad campaigns and making the most of your creatives, you can maximize your business during the holiday rush.
+By scaling up your ad campaigns and making the most of your creative assets, you can maximise your business during the holiday rush.

 What does this year’s holiday season look like?

 This holiday shopping season poses different challenges than before.
 Due to recent economic circumstances, like record-breaking global inflation in some G20 countries, purchasing gifts, products or services looks a little different this year.